marcosita/Projectfork-3rd-Party-Extensions/com_pfprojects/README.md

 ##Installation

-simply copy the entire directory into your template's html directory. so within your template's html directory you should have a com_pfprojects directory and within that there should be 2 subdirectories (js and projects).
+simply copy the entire com_pfprojects directory into your template's html directory. so within your template's html directory you should have a com_pfprojects directory and within that there should be 2 subdirectories (js and projects).